nleanba/typst-marginalia/lib.typ

 /// Reference a nearby margin note.
 Will place the same anchor as that note had.
 ///
-/// Be aware that notes without an anchor still count for the offset, but the rendered link is empty.
+/// Be aware that notes without an anchor (including notefigures) still count for the offset, but the rendered link is empty.
 ///
 /// #example(scale-preview: 100%, ```typ
 ///   This is a note: #note[Blah Blah]